TheMasterOfTech/OrcaSlicer-Profiles-Bambu_P1S/README.md

 # OrcaSlicer Profiles for Bambu P1S (E3D DiamondBack 0.4 mm)

 A collection of empirically tuned OrcaSlicer profiles for the Bambu Lab P1S, calibrated specifically for the E3D DiamondBack 0.4 mm integrated hotend assembly.
-These profiles prioritize consistency, dimensional accuracy, and repeatable results across PCTG, PETG, PLA, and engineering filaments.
+These profiles prioritize consistency, dimensional accuracy, and repeatable results across ASA, PCTG, PETG, and PLA.
+Other filament types may be added in the future, but this is not guaranteed.

 ---